ivan-kud/ivan-kud/README.md

 I am used to achieving high results in the areas that interest me: extensive experience in machine learning and electronics; PhD in physics.

-I play beach volleyball and work out in the gym.

 <!--
 **ivan-kud/ivan-kud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.